ciccalab/sysSVM2/README.md

 canonical_drivers = readRDS("example_data/canonical_drivers.rds")
 sysSVM_data = prepare_trainingPrediction(sysSVM2_input, canonical_drivers, output_dir = "~/test_sysSVM2")
 ```
 SVM model parameters then need to be tuned. sysSVM2 does this automatically, using three-fold Cross-Validation (CV) over a pre-determined grid of parameter combinations.
 However, this is a computationally intensive process.
-If sufficient computational resources are not available, the parameters chosen on pan-cancer data, provided in Table 1 of the sysSVM2 publication, can be used.
+If sufficient computational resources are not available, the parameters chosen on simulated pan-cancer data, provided in Supplementary Figure 2 of the sysSVM2 publication, can be used.
+Skip to Training below if you want to do this.
 Alternatively, if users want to train a model on a similar dataset to one for which they have already carried out CV iterations, kernel parameters might be 're-used' to save on computation time.
 \
 To run the CV iterations as efficiently as possible, the code is designed to run in a parallel environment.
 For example, to perform 10 CV iterations using 4 cores, run
 ```